 Even with the frozen version’s 1980s chain restaurant associations, sour mix has no place in this cocktail.
 Freshly squeezed lime juice is the secret to allowing the drink’s perfect flavors to shine through the slush.

-Add all ingredients into a blender with 3 or 4 ice cubes.
+Add all ingredients into a blender with a cup and a half of ice.

 Pulse until mixed.

-Pour into a coupe or Margarita glass and garnish with a lime wheel.
+Divide between two coupes or Margarita glasses and garnish each with a lime wheel.